SphericalLabs/OpenSoundLab/Docs/quickstart.md

 *   There are two spatialization modes:
     *   Speaker: signals appear to come from connected Speaker objects
     *   All: every object with a mini-speaker will be spatialized
+*   HRTF subjects can be cycled through with short joystick presses: left for previous and right for next
-*   Spatialization modes can be cycled through by pressing the right joystick
+*   Spatialization modes can be cycled through by long pressing the right joystick

 ## General remarks